vine93/vine93.github.io/index.md

 I am fortunate to be co-advised by <a href="https://vijay565.wixsite.com/vijay">Prof. Vijaykrishnan Narayanan</a>,
 <a href="http://www.cse.psu.edu/hpcl/kandemir/">Prof. Mahmut Kandameir</a> and <a href="http://www.cse.psu.edu/~jms1257/">
 Prof. Jack Sampson</a>.
 Prior to that I was working as a senior hardware engineer at Samsung Semiconductors India as a part of the Non Volatile Memory express(NVMe) design and verification team from 2016-2018.I had a brief tenure at Freescale Semiconductors India from 2015-2016 where I worked as a SoC verification engineer.
 I obtained my undergraduate degree from National Institute of Technology Trichy, India, wwith a major in Electronics and Communication Engineering.
-I was born and bred in the vibrant city of Madras(Chennai).

 </p>